tldr-pages/tldr/pages/linux/mashtree.md

 > Does not make a phylogeny.
 > More information: <https://github.com/lskatz/mashtree>.

-- Fastest method to create a tree from fastq and/or fasta files using multiple threads, piping into a DND file:
+- Fastest method in mashtree to create a tree from fastq and/or fasta files using multiple threads, piping into a newick file:

 `mashtree --numcpus {{12}} {{*.fastq.gz}} {{*.fasta}} > {{mashtree.dnd}}`

-- Most accurate method to create a tree from fastq and/or fasta files using multiple threads, piping into a DND file:
+- Most accurate method in mashtree to create a tree from fastq and/or fasta files using multiple threads, piping into a newick file:

 `mashtree --mindepth {{0}} --numcpus {{12}} {{*.fastq.gz}} {{*.fasta}} > {{mashtree.dnd}}`